Splash-07/poe-tree-parser/README.md

 # POE Atlas tree parser

-Parsing GGG's json file to internal and rendring it with PIXI.js (not the best choice :D)
+Parsing GGG's json file and rendring it with PIXI.js (not the best choice :D)

 # Important